cdt-316/labs/project/README.md

 # CDT316 Distributed Systems Project
 This is a solution to the group assignment for Mälardalen University's Distributed Systems course.
-Developed by Mitchell Hentges and Stefan Danielson
+Developed by Mitchell Hentges and Stefan Danielsson

 ## Setting up